AI For Main Line Clog Calls

 Where the payoff shows up operationally

-- Main line clog, multiple fixture backup, sewer smell, and floor drain calls answered immediately
+- Main line clog, multiple fixture backup, sewer smell, toilet backup, and floor drain calls answered immediately.

-- Fixture count, cleanout access, standing water, odor, photos, and property access captured
+- Fixture count, cleanout access, standing water, odor, photos, repeat history, and property access captured.

-- After hours, repeat backup, camera, jetting, and restoration-sensitive paths separated
+- After-hours, tenant, repeat-backup, camera, snaking, jetting, and restoration-sensitive paths separated.

-- Sewage, gas, cleanup, insurance, and safety questions kept inside approved human rules
+- Sewage, gas, cleanup, insurance, exact-price, and safety questions kept inside approved staff rules.

 How the operation changes when the phone stops leaking revenue